 - Finally, grants are open to Pennsylvania private businesses that operate and own boating facilities.
 This funding is for the maintenance, renovation, and construction of dump stations for use by the general boating public.

 We hope you find a grant on this list for which your business is eligible and that you consider applying.
 Remember, these grants have deadlines that are quickly approaching so start as soon as possible.
-If you need help with your grant proposal, you can check out this article for 10 grant writing tips for beginners.

 A MemberPlus+ subscription is required to view the full grant details, including the eligibility criteria and application information.
 For more information, you can also visit the GrantWatch FAQ page.